nirajsonawane/Ramayana/README.md

   As i started making progress, Realized the stuff which i was doing after accepting user input can be converted in to kind of commands.
 So introduce commands as SAM.
 * After Implementing exploration part of game, Display portion of a code started scattering at multiple places.
 At this point i introduce MVC.
 This portion of code is inspire by this post  https://dzone.com/articles/poor-mans-console-mvc
-* During the end of my Implementation, Main class was calling functions one by one.
+* At the end of my Implementation, Main class was calling functions one by one.
 To rectify this issue and have better understanding of flow of program added Steps in my Implementation.

 ## Trade off